2019 Fort Worth mayoral election

 The 2019 Fort Worth mayoral election took place on May 4, 2019, to elect the mayor of Fort Worth, Texas.
 The election was officially non-partisan.

 Betsy Price, who was serving her fourth term, ran for reelection.
 Deborah Peoples, the chair of the Tarrant County Democratic Party, ran as a challenger.

-Betsy Price handily won re-election with just under 56% of the vote.
-Price won a record fifth term as mayor of Fort Worth.
+Price handily won re-election with just under 56% of the vote.
+She won a record fifth term as mayor of Fort Worth.